lanceryan111/Edu/interview/WebBroker.md

 **Script**

-> I’m a DevOps and Platform Engineer with 8+ years of experience building end-to-end CI/CD, deployment automation, and cloud-native delivery across enterprise environments.
+> I’m a Lead DevOps and Platform Engineer with 8+ years of experience building end-to-end CI/CD solutions, deployment automation, and cloud-native delivery across enterprise environments.
-> At TD Online & Mobile Services, I lead improvements to build and release workflows using GitHub Actions,
+> At TD Online & Mobile Foundation, I lead improvements to build and release workflows using GitHub Actions,
-> and I’ve worked extensively with Azure, Kubernetes, infrastructure automation (Terraform/Ansible), and security scanning practices.
+> and I’ve worked extensively with Azure, Kubernetes, infrastructure automation (Terraform/Ansible), and DevsecOps practices.
 > My strength is bringing delivery speed, stability, and governance together—making releases more repeatable and reducing operational risk.
-> I also collaborate frequently with the WebBroker mobile team, so I’m familiar with cross-team release coordination and the kinds of platform constraints that matter in production.
+> I also collaborate frequently with the ET/Active Trader mobile team, so I’m familiar with cross-team release coordination and the kinds of platform constraints that matter in production.
-> I’m excited about WebBroker because it’s a highly visible, reliability-sensitive platform, and I want to bring my automation and reliability background into a space with even higher impact.
+> I’m excited about this role at WebBroker platform because it’s a highly visible, reliability-sensitive platform, and I want to bring my automation and reliability background into a space with even higher impact.

 ---